markfaulk350/LinearActuatorForLaserReceiver/README.md

 # Todo
 - See if we can use the DF Robot Voice Recognition to controll the whole thing.
 Look at the [pre-programmed keywords](https://wiki.dfrobot.com/SKU_SEN0539-EN_Gravity_Voice_Recognition_Module_I2C_UART#Command%20Words%2FWake-up%20Words%20%26amp%3B%20ID%20Table) to see what would work best.
-- Get M3 bolts for the motor.
+- Get 4x M3 bolts for the motor.
 The depth is 4.5mm (0.17 in), so add the thickness of the plate.
+M3 x 0.5 x 8mm is best for a 0.2in plate.
+- Get 3x M3 x 0.5 x 16mm bolts for the lead screw flange nut.
+Model the carriage so they can thread into the plastic.
+The flange is 0.19in thick so .6 in or 16mm is probably good.
+12mm long might work but just barely, try 16mm at lowes.
 - Order limit switches
 - Order a linear rail.
 Or see if we can use the 2040 instead with a 3d printed solution.
 - Order 2mm right angle pcb connector and male connector w wires